 Zucchini Bread Cookie Whoopie Pies

-4oz 1/3 less fat cream cheese, room temperature (must be room temp!)
+- 4oz 1/3 less fat cream cheese, softened to room temperature

 - Combine butter, applesauce, and sugars in a large mixing bowl and beat for 2 minutes (mixture won't be light and fluffy - it's ok.)
 Add egg then beat to combine.
 Add vanilla then beat to combine.

 - In a separate bowl, sift together flour, cinnamon, baking soda, baking powder, and salt.
 Add to the wet ingredients in two batches, mixing well between each batch.
 Add zucchini and mix to combine then add oatmeal and mix to combine.
 Cover bowl then place in the refrigerator for one hour, or until dough holds it's shape when scooped.